RAF Oakington

-Royal Air Force Oakington or more simply RAF Oakington was a Royal Air Force station located 0.5 mi north of Oakington, Cambridgeshire, England and 5.1 mi northwest of Cambridge.
+Royal Air Force Oakington or more simply RAF Oakington is a former Royal Air Force station located 0.5 mi north of Oakington, Cambridgeshire, England and 5.1 mi northwest of Cambridge.

 History

 Second World War

 Construction was started in 1939, but was affected by the outbreak of war.
 The original plan called for Type-C hangars but two type J were erected instead.
 It was used by No. 2 Group in July 1940 for No. 218 Squadron which had recently returned from Nantes, France.
 In September, Oakington was passed to No. 2 Group which stationed the first Short Stirling Squadron No. 7.

 The newly formed No. 3 Photographic Reconnaissance Unit RAF started to use RAF Oakington to conduct high altitude work for Bomber Command's target.
 However, there were poor surface conditions at RAF Oakington so No. 3 PRU often operated from RAF Alconbury.